Francis Beidler Forest - South Carolina

 - Joe Kegley

 If snakes are your quarry, then Francis Beidler is the place for you.
-Cottonmouths (Water Moccasins) are commonly observed from the boardwalk during spring and summer.
-The swamp is home to variety of water snakes including but not limited to, the Banded Water Snake, the Red-bellied Water Snake, and the Brown Water Snake.
-In addition, Greenish Rat snakes are sometimes found climbing trees or in branches in search of prey.
+Cottonmouths (water moccasins) are commonly observed from the boardwalk during spring and summer.
+The swamp is home to variety of water snakes including but not limited to: banded water snakes, red-bellied water snakes, and brown water snakes.
+In addition, greenish rat snakes are sometimes found climbing trees or on branches in search of prey.

 White-tailed deer are frequently spooked when one walks the boardwalk trail.
-Otters are other mammals observed from this trail, though less frequently.
+Otters are also observed from this trail, though less frequently.

 As far as I am aware, camping is not available to the general public and access to the reserve is limited to a few areas.
 One must remember this is a wildlife sanctuary and not a playground for personal human endeavors.
 Except for the guided canoe tours, the general public doesn't have the opportunity to get deep into the swamp.